 This past year, VCTC completed an innovative Automatic Vehicle Location (AVL) technology project, GOVCBus that provides real-time information at bus stops.
 This project also included the provision and implementation of Automatic Passenger Counters (APC's) for the smaller transit operators, as well as options for Automatic Voice Annunciator technology.
 Importantly, it also offered an app that allowed alerts to be sent to users during the COVID-19 pandemic about transit service updates.
 In this way, the new AVL system served as a unifying link among Ventura County's transit operators during the pandemic.
 With the advent of COVID-19 and its impact on mobility patterns, an unanticipated benefit of the new AVL system is its applicability to Mobility as a Service (MAAS) options in addition to transit, whether they are rideshare, biking/walking, or even telecommuting.
 In addition, the new AVL project agreement contains options for a dedicated smartcard/mobile ticketing platform, as well as options for planning software to streamline routing and scheduling.
-The Regional Transit Technology program will oversee implementation and management of the new AVL system as well as management of the regional fare media program, including the exploration, testing and implementation of the next phase of VCTC's countywide fare media.
+The Regional Transit Technology program will oversee implementation and management of the new AVL system as well as management of the next phase of VCTC's countywide fare media.